storopoli/graphs-complexity/slides/slides.typ

         d -> f;
       }
       ```,
-      width: 40%
+      width: 40%,
     ),
-    caption: "Unbalanced Tree"
+    caption: "Unbalanced Tree",
   ) <unbalanced-tree>
 ]

 == Practical Section (C or pseudocode)

 #align(horizon)[
-  - Detect if a graph is a tree
-    (i.e., if it is acyclic and connected)
+  - Detect if a graph is a tree (i.e., if it is acyclic and connected)
   - Detect which vertex is the root of a tree
 ]